YourOnly-One/content/content/way/en-ph/blog/posts/2018/20181212-your-christian-bible-christmas-trees.md

 +++
-title = "Your Christian Bible and Christmas Trees" description = "People say Christmas Trees are pagan.
+title = "Your Christian Bible and Christmas trees" description = "People say Christmas Trees are pagan.
 But what does the Christian Bible really say about it?"  # For Schema.org; OpenGraph; Twitter Cards

 publishdate = 2018-12-12T07:57:02+08:00                          # manually adjust to local timezone